 Posted by Ashleigh Marais | July 9, 2018

 The late Nelson Mandela once said “overcoming poverty is not a gesture of charity, it is the protection of a fundamental human right, the right to dignity and decent life.”
-Living Hope is a ministry that promotes people’s right to dignity and a decent life by spreading the good news of Jesus Christ and breaking the chains of despair, poverty, disease and addiction.
+Living Hope is a ministry that promotes people’s right to dignity and a decent life by spreading the word of Jesus Christ and breaking the chains of despair, poverty, disease and addiction.

-Active in and around the Cape Peninsula, the ministry offers preventive care, treatment and support to people living with HIV/AIDS and other chronic illnesses.
+Active in and around the Cape Peninsula, the ministry offers preventative care, treatment and support to people living with HIV/AIDS and other chronic illnesses.
 They also assist youth and adults that are struggling with substance abuse and related problems by promoting social, educational and health awareness programs.
 Their Economic Empowerment programme equips people to become successful entrepreneurs as farmers.

-The ministry has grown extensively and now has four pillars: (1) Health Care which took care of 40,260 people last year in their Primary Health Care and Hospital programmes; (2) an out-patient Substance Abuse Recovery centre where addicts are helped to break the chains of alcohol and drug abuse; (3) a Lifeskills ministry which has multliple programmes for children and adults; (4) an Economic Empowerment ministry which focuses on training farmers to provide affordable and accessable vegetables to the market.
+The ministry has grown extensively and now has four pillars: (1) Health Care which took care of 40,260 people last year in their Primary Health Care and Hospital programmes; (2) an out-patient Substance Abuse Recovery centre where addicts are helped to break the chains of alcohol and drug abuse; (3) a Lifeskills ministry which has multliple programmes for children and adults; (4) an Economic Empowerment ministry which focuses on training farmers to provide affordable vegetables to the market.
 Living Hope served 110,151 people in their last financial year.

 At least 75% of FoodForward SA‘s beneficiary organisations focus education, skills development, women’s empowerment, and health care.
 In this way, we are able to use quality edible surplus food as a catalyst for social development.